Last updated 22 April 2022

 - Identify potential patient risk factors for particular types of adverse events

 - Identify vaccine lots with increased numbers or types of reported adverse events

 - Assess the safety of newly licensed vaccines

-Not all adverse events reported to VAERS are in fact caused by a vaccination.
-The two occurrences may be related in time only.
+Not all adverse events reported to VAERS are actually caused by a vaccination.
+The two occurrences may be related only in time.
 And, it is probable that not all adverse events resulting from vaccination are reported to VAERS.
-The CDC states that many adverse events such as swelling at the injection site are underreported.
+The CDC states that many adverse events, such as swelling at the injection site, are underreported.
 Serious adverse events, according to the CDC, “are probably more likely to be reported than minor ones, especially when they occur soon after vaccination, even if they may be coincidental and related to other causes.”

 VAERS has successfully identified several rare adverse events related to vaccination.
 Among them are

 - An intestinal problem after the first vaccine for rotavirus was introduced (the vaccine was withdrawn in 1999)

 - Neurologic and gastrointestinal diseases related to yellow fever vaccine

 According to Plotkin et al., VAERS identified a need for further investigation of MMR association with a blood clotting disorder, encephalopathy after MMR, and syncope after immunization (Plotkin SA et al. Vaccines, 5th ed.
 Philadelphia: Saunders, 2008).